ImageMagick/Usage-Markdown/formats/index.md

 That image will be modified to allow it to compress better, reducing file space, hopefully.

 Exactly how much color distortion occurs depends on the quality settings use.
-For example let us look at how many colors are in the IM built-in "`netscape:`" image...
+For example, let us look at how many colors are in the IM built-in "`netscape:`" image...

 ~~~{data-capture-out="jpg_colors_none.txt"}
 identify -format "Colors: %k" netscape: